 In addition to the 4750 Wilshire Project, our long-term liquidity needs include our plan to renovate the Sheraton Grand Hotel in Sacramento, California (the "Hotel Renovation"), which primarily entails renovating the hotel's guest rooms and corridors and is expected to cost approximately \$20.9 million.
-As of March 31, 2024, \$1.6 million of pre-construction costs had been incurred with respect to the Hotel Renovation; the Company plans to start construction in the second half of 2024, with anticipated completion by the third quarter of 2025.
+As of June 30, 2024, \$2.0 million of pre-construction costs had been incurred with respect to the Hotel Renovation, which the Company has started construction as of July 2024, with anticipated completion by the end of 2024.
 Additionally, an Unconsolidated Joint Venture (the "1910 Sunset JV"), in which we have approximately a 44% ownership interest, has begun construction to develop a multifamily apartment building with 36 multifamily units at 1915 Park Avenue in Los Angeles, California (the "1915 Park Project"), which development is expected to be completed by the third quarter of 2025 and with an estimated cost of approximately \$19.3 million (our share of which will be \$8.5 million).
 The 1910 Sunset JV plans to finance the project through a combination of cash from operations at its office property, additional equity contributions from existing investors, and proceeds from a mortgage loan from a third-party lender (which is in-place but currently has no outstanding borrowings and is subject to additional equity contribution requirements which have not yet been met).
-As of March 31, 2024, the 1910 Sunset JV had incurred total costs of \$2.3 million in connection with the 1915 Park Project.
+As of June 30, 2024, the 1910 Sunset JV had incurred total costs of \$3.9 million in connection with the 1915 Park Project.